xyproto/orbiton/README.md

 * The syntax highlighting is instant.
 * Opens files quickly.
-* Can compile `"Hello, World"` in many popular programming languages simply by pressing `ctrl-space`.
+* Can compile `"Hello, World"` in many popular programming languages simply by pressing `ctrl-b`.
-* Create, build and run a simple program in C, by running `o main.c`, pressing `ctrl-w` and then a double `ctrl-space`.
+* Create, build and run a simple program in C, by running `o main.c`, pressing `ctrl-w` and then a double `ctrl-b`.
 * Configuration-free, for better and for worse.
 * Can preview `.png`, `.jpg`, `.jpeg`, `.gif`, `.ico` and `.bmp` images directly in the terminal (using a scaled down version and up to 16 colors).
 * The `-p` flag followed by a filename can be used for just pasting the clipboard to a new file, instead of editing a file.